johannheyne/advanced-custom-fields-table-field/advanced-custom-fields-table-field/tags/1.3.8/readme.txt

 This plugin requires the ["Advanced Custom Fields" plugin](https://de.wordpress.org/plugins/advanced-custom-fields/) or the [Pro version](https://www.advancedcustomfields.com/pro/)!

-The table field works also with the repeater and flexible field types.
+The table field works also with the repeater and flexible field types and supports the [ACF Blocks for Gutenberg](https://www.advancedcustomfields.com/blog/acf-5-8-introducing-acf-blocks-for-gutenberg/)

 = Features =
 * Table Header (Option)